 2E.
 MoTrPAC has gained recent experience for cleaning metabolomic datasets by working through PASS1B (example in the figure below).
 For transcriptomic and proteomic data we may need to set up new procedures, or at least write out the plan.

 During data cleaning for each dataset, there are opportunities to compare across tissues and across sites/platforms.
-The strategies vary by dataset, and depend on the measurement technology and the use of different kinds of reference samples.
+The strategies vary by dataset and depend on the measurement technology and the use of different kinds of reference samples.

 2F.
-Sample QC and feature QC are related processes, and may need to be done iteratively until the results converge.
+Sample QC and feature QC are related processes and may need to be done iteratively until the results converge.
 For instance, removing outlier samples may alter the definition of outlier features, and vice versa.
 Batch effects in samples are usually driven by a set of batch-driving features, and vice versa.